aguslr/bluevanilla/README.md

 - Add the `gnome-tweaks` package.
 - Restore GNOME's default background.
 - Replace filtered Flathub repository with unfiltered one.
-- Remove Fedora's Flatpak repository and replace all its packages with the ones from Flathub.
+- Disable Fedora's Flatpak repository and replace all its packages with the ones from Flathub.
 - Set automatic checking of updates for the system.
 - Reduce *systemd* shutdown timers.